Eddy08/map/README.md

 1. Create a new Widget For showing particular Country details seperately
 2. Create a new component to show that
+3. Ability to create a line and points and then remove them automatically through subscription:
+    a.
+Implement the GraphQL Endpoint which is have subscription
+    b.
+Use the Data as a stream in Angular application
 # HighCharts Resources

 https://stackblitz.com/edit/highcharts-angular-world-map-qz7mg7?file=src%2Fapp%2Fapp.component.html